larakaracasu/Spotify-Podcast-Audio-Researcb/README.md

 with respect to audio features, could separate show genres from one another in order to further validate our results.
 Ultimately, many new avenues exist for research in the podcast industry.

-## Responsibilities

-Both partners contributed an equal amount of work, and both partners worked on every portion of the project.
-For the paper, project proposal, and presentation slides, we each revised every paragraph individually multiple times and therefore it would be too difficult for us to separate them.
-We will list each partner's major responsibilities below.

-1.  **Quinn:** Getting publication dates from RSS feeds and refining CSV (refine_csv.ipynb), iterating Selenium web scraper through folder tree structure and downloading files (opensmile_folder_finder.py), additional t-testing with 90-10 percentile populations and python verification of results (statistical_testing.Rmd), presentation (slides and in person), writing paper.

-2.  **Lara:** Programming initial Selenium web scraper login and navigation mechanisms (opensmile_folder_finder.py), retrieving and processing openSMILE audio features from H5 files using Python (extract_audio_data.py, extract_opensmile_features.py), writing documentation for HDF format and software, performing statistical testing in R and creating visualizations (statistical_testing.Rmd), making slides for presentation, writing paper.

 ## References